Five Georgia Scholars from Walker and Catoosa counties

-On May 6, the Georgia Department of Education announced its choices for Georgia Scholars of the class of 2019 for all high schools in the state.
+On May 6, the Georgia Department of Education announced its choices for Georgia Scholars of the class of 2019 for all high schools in the state, including several from Walker and Catoosa counties.

 To be chosen as a Georgia Scholar, says the Georgia Department of Education, a student must have “achieved excellence in school and community life. …